-Over the last days, there were multiple announcements about the Chrome browser and its new features.
+Over the last few days, there were multiple announcements about the Chrome browser and its new features.
 From an integrated ad-blocker to trust warnings on websites with no HTTPS encryption.
 But what is all the fuzz really about?

 Ok, so I still can rely on my ad-campaign income, but what about the enforcement of SSL encryption on my website?

 Well, depending on the features your web application provides, being “not secure” might not mean anything.
 Still, it can also increase the mistrust new users might have in using your application.
-A simple static website that does not provide any options to interact might not benefit from an SSL certificate.
+A simple static website that does not provide any interaction options might not benefit from an SSL certificate.
 On the other hand, any non-encrypted traffic can be monitored and is especially interesting for attackers if it contains user-provided data.
-This includes passwords, credit card information and other valuable information.
+This includes passwords, credit card information, and other valuable information.
 Even though there might not be a technical benefit in having encryption on a static website, people will still be more likely to use it if they don’t see the “not secure” label.
 Suppose you handle confidential user input and don’t provide encryption already.
 Shame on you!
 Now is the time to change it!

 I can’t afford an SSL certificate!
 The last time I checked, they were like 100$ a year!

 But wait!
 There are also free ones, even the smallest website can afford.
 Projects like Let’s Encrypt grew rapidly over the last years and have proven that it is possible to provide free SSL certificates to more than 100 million domains.
 As a technically experienced user, it is easy to obtain and install a valid certificate within a few minutes.
-Many web-hosters also provide easy one-click options to automatically create a valid Let’s Encrypt certificate during account creation and therefore are even easier to use.
+Many web-hosters also provide easy one-click options to automatically create a valid Let’s Encrypt certificate during account creation and are even easier to use.
 In summary, a valid SSL Certificate only costs me a few minutes and not a single dollar.

 So, I click install, and I am done?

-Now that Google Chrome says my application is “Secure”, am I done?
+Now that Google Chrome says my application is “Secure,” am I done?